JoshOldmixon/FirstQuantProject/README.md

 # StockPredictionAlg
 This is my first quant finance project from when I was 15.

-Predicts High, Low, and Close from opening price.
+Predicts high, low, and close from opening price.